Nurse Unit Manager

 Qualifications

 To become a Nurse Unit Manager, you’ll need to have worked as a Registered Nurse.
 To work as a Registered Nurse, you’ll need to have completed a bachelor degree in a nursing-related field.
+Suggestions include a Bachelor of Nursing, Bachelor of Science (majoring in Nursing) or Bachelor of Nursing (Advanced Studies).
+These courses will take 3 years to complete full-time.

 Alternatively, for students with previous tertiary qualifications in a different field, complete a two-year Master of Nursing (Graduate Entry) program.
 This will qualify you to work as a Registered Nurse and eventually a Nurse Unit Manager.